Calculation

 Uncal

-Uncalibrated calculation, no calibration file is used.
-The integration result is a percentage share of the individual compounds in the chromatogram.
+Uncalibrated chromatogram, no calibration file is used.
+The result is a percentage share of the individual peaks in the chromatogram.

 ESTD